 The RRSP's main benefit comes from what happens in the left column, where your after-tax savings grow tax-free and stay tax-free on withdrawal.
 None of the profits inside the account are ever taxed, not your portion nor the government's (although you only benefit from the sheltering of your own portion).

 This shelter of profits from tax disproves the somewhat-common claim that "You can replicate the benefits of an RRSP by holding assets without ever selling, so that capital gains are only paid decades later."
 A deferral of taxes does not replicate the RRSP's 0% taxes.
 RRSP profits are permanently tax free, and tax free is always better than taxed, even when deferred and at preferential rates.

 It is common to hear: "The RRSP's benefit is from deferring tax.
 A dollar today is worth more than a dollar tomorrow, so there is a benefit from the delay".
 But there is no benefit from deferring payment of a liability unless the income you can earn in the interim is greater than any increase in the liability.
 There is no benefit from the deferral when your $100 bill can be paid today or

 This is the same situation in the RRSP.
-Your liability for the tax on employment income you didn't pay at the start, grows at the same rate as your investment returns.
+Your liability for the tax on wages that you did not pay at the start, grows at the same rate as your investment profits.
 You end up no better off from the deferral.
 This shows in the middle column of the model.
-The taxes paid on withdrawal equal the all the original credit plus all the income it earned.
+The taxes paid on withdrawal equal the all the original $1,500 credit plus all the $2,391 income it earned.

 - invested at 10% but your bill becomes $110 at the end of the year, or